Research

 Working Papers

 Tax Evasion at the Top of the Income Distribution: Theory and Evidence (Submitted) (with John Guyton, Patrick Langetieg, Daniel Reck and Gabriel Zucman), NBER working paper #28542, March 2021, updated December 2023.
+[Online Appendix]

 We study tax evasion at the top of the U.S. income distribution using micro-data from random and operational audits and focused enforcement initiatives.
 Leveraging enforcement that revealed noncompliance ex post, we find that under the audit methods used during 2006–2013, individual random audit data failed to capture sophisticated evasion via offshore accounts and pass-through businesses.
 Consequently, estimates based solely on individual random audit data from this period under-state evasion by the highest-income Americans.
 We propose a theoretical explanation and construct new distributional estimates of noncompliance in the United States.
 Accounting for sophisticated evasion increases unreported income of the top 1% of the income distribution in 2006–2013 by 50% and increases the top 1% fiscal income share by about 1 percentage point.